-- Preset pop-up: Pop-up controls the crop tool mode as well as aspect ratio and document size presets. - Width: Sets the width of the crop box. - Swap Dimensions: Swaps the width and height.
-Handy for rotating the crop box.

-- Height: Sets the height of the crop box. - Units: Determines the unit of measure: Pixels, inches, centimeters, etc. - Leveling tool: Click and drag this tool across an element in your image that should be level. - Angle: See and adjust the angle of rotation. - Rotate: Rotates the image 90 degrees. - Cancel: Resets the crop tool. - Apply: Applies the crop and resizes your photo.
+- Overlay pop-up: Selects a crop overlay, sets overlay visibility, and flips the overlay. - Preset pop-up: Pop-up controls the crop tool mode as well as aspect ratio and document size presets. - Width: Sets the width of the crop box. - Swap Dimensions: Swaps the width and height.
+Handy for rotating the crop box. - Height: Sets the height of the crop box. - Units: Determines the unit of measure: Pixels, inches, centimeters, etc. - Leveling tool: Click and drag this tool across an element in your image that should be level. - Angle: See and adjust the angle of rotation. - Rotate: Rotates the image 90 degrees. - Cancel: Resets the crop tool. - Apply: Applies the crop and resizes your photo.